 For fiscal year 2024, our Compensation Committee retained the services of FW Cook, as an independent compensation consultant to the Compensation Committee, to provide competitive data and make recommendations on the compensation of our named executive officers as we describe beginning on page 36, as well as to assist the Compensation Committee in evaluating the compensation of our non-employee directors.
 The Compensation Committee considers this information, including the applicable peer group data, and ultimately recommends any changes to the non-employee director compensation program to our Board for its approval.
-In assessing non-employee director compensation, we utilize the same peer group that is used for executive compensation and is described in the Compensation Discussion and Analysis section of this Proxy Statement beginning on page 36.
+In assessing non-employee director compensation Discussion and Analysis section of this Proxy Statement beginning on page 36.
 The Compensation Committee reviews, and the Board of Directors approves the non-employee director compensation program annually, which is then in effect from annual meeting to annual meeting.